hgeorge82/Marker-Spinner/README.md

 Hope: This week I worked on designing the marker cap and base of our project.
 I came up with a problem, the cap was too loose and I had to go back and increase the size of the indents on the cap to keep it from slipping.
 The base has been a whole mess considering the t-slot joints have been a disaster to work with.

 ## Week 2
 Mariam: Today my switch came and I worked on it.
 I also started to draw the wiring diagram.
 Hope and I realized that the switch is too big and we did not like it :(.
-It was also lowkey weird because it had three brack to solder which I was confused about and how I should solder, so Hope and I agreed that we would not be using this switch
+It was also lowkey weird because it had three bracks to solder which I was confused about and how I should solder, so Hope and I agreed that we would not be using this switch

 Here is the picture of the switch you can tell how big it is

 Here is our final wiring diagram

 ![our final wiring diagram](https://github.com/hgeorge82/Marker-Spinner/assets/71345399/3dc76762-3b5c-4b74-9ee2-777706a23a1f)

 Hope: